-Yes/no questions will be recorded as 1 for Yes and 0 for No in your Google Sheet.
+Yes/no and Legal questions will be recorded as TRUE for Yes and FALSE for No in your Google Sheet.
 Statement questions and Question groups will not have columns, as they do not collect results.

 You can add questions to your typeform after setting up this integration.
 A new column in your Google Sheet will be added when someone answers that question for the first time.
 You can also delete questions without losing any results - the corresponding column in Google Sheets will not be deleted when you delete a question.

 11. If you want to remove this integration completely, click the three dots, where you can delete the integration.
 This will allow you to integrate with a different Google account or spreadsheet:

 Warning!
 Google’s API has a limit of 2 million cells per Sheet.
 If you exceed this, the integration will be deactivated.
 This limit includes cells from other tabs, and any existing cells when you start the integration.

 Connect multiple typeforms to a single Google spreadsheet file

 You can connect as many typeforms as you want to a Google spreadsheet file.
 Each new integrated typeform will send its results to a new sheet tab in the Google spreadsheet.
 The new sheet tab will have the same name as your typeform, so you can easily see which results are which.

 Follow the instructions above, and when we ask Where do you want to send your responses? , choose Use existing:

 Then paste in the URL of the Google spreadsheet file you want to connect.
 Now finish the integration set up as above.